avishek-sen-gupta/cobol-rekt/README.md

 You will need the following set up on your local machine.

-- SQLite for the database
+- SQLite3 for the database
 - Liquibase for DB migrations
 - NodeJS with ```npm```